harelba/responsive-multiprocessing/README.markdown

 Ongoing logging is built in on the subprocess side.
 The main process side should just provide a callback and wire the logged messages to their favourite logging mechanism.

+Tracebacks in child processes are propagated automatically to the main process, as they occur.

 Useful for making use of multiple cores, while having visibility about progress.

 ## Usage